kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - When the CS ends, use the shuttle to reach the Manaan Sith Base
 - **Hard Save in New Slot (Slot 9)**
   - Do *NOT* use the keyboard for this or you'll break the transit pop-up!
+- Perform [Transit Point Storage](<../Major Glitches/Spawn Warps#transit-point-storage>) to reach the Dune Sea:
   - After the Hard Save, use the pop-up to [Fast Lane](<../Major Glitches/Fast Lane>) to RtEH
   - QS, then load the Anchorhead save (Slot 5)
   - Talk to the Gate Guard to get the Dune Sea Autosave
-- QL and activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load to perform [Transit Point Storage](<../Major Glitches/Hotshot#transit-point-storage>)
+  - QL and activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load
+  - Open the map and click Transit Back to replace the quit game pop-up with the fast travel pop-up
+  - Switch to the Options menu, ensure 'Load Game' and 'OK' are highlighted, and press Enter
+  - After the load, load the Autosave to finish the [Transit Point Storage](<../Major Glitches/Spawn Warps#transit-point-storage>)

 ## Tatooine 2